chiefonboarding/ChiefOnboarding/docs/integrations/oauth.md

 Default: `False`.
 Enable this is a valid callback won't return a `code` query in the url.
 In some cases, we don't get it and also not need it.

+`store_redirect_parameters`

+Default: `False`.
+Enable this if you want to store whatever the server returns when it redirects you back to the ChiefOnboaring instance.

 ## Redirect url
 Most oauth providers will require you to put the redirect url in one of the links.
 Every integrations has a unique redirect url and you can get the correct one by using: